suchipi/atom-morpher/README.md

   buffer.
 If the current buffer does not refer to a file (ie "untitled"), this property will be undefined.
 * `selectedText`: A string containing the selected text in the buffer.
+* `variables`: if the transform requested `variables` in its config, this will be an object containing the values for the variables entered by the user.

 The return value of the `onSelected` function is an object describing the changes that should be applied to the buffer, called a "transform result".